What is Klein Matterhorn/Matterhorn Glacier Paradise?

 -

 Matterhorn Glacier Paradise is one of those viewpoints.
 Its top station is officially called “Klein Matterhorn”.
-Both names are used for one and the same excursion.
+Both names are used for the same excursion.

 -